aws-cloudformation/cloudformation-cli/README.md

 Note:
 * To use your type configuration in contract tests, you will need to save your type configuration json file in `~/.cfn-cli/typeConfiguration.json`.

-* When the resource type with propertyTransform in schema, need to install PYJQ firstly(propertyTransform for contract tests is not available for Windows system)
+* To use `propertyTransform` in schema, you will need to install [PYJQ](https://pypi.org/project/pyjq/).
+This feature will not be available to use with contract tests on Windows OS

 Install PYJQ for Linux system